deysitirado36/Latin102/quiz2.md

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.

-- Hercules whom Apollo refused to give an oracle to stole a tripod from the temple at Delphi.
+- Hercules to whom Apollo refused to give an oracle to stole a tripod from the temple at Delphi.

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.